Futsec/s-mastering-linux-jannis-seemann/workspace/cheatsheets/bash_commands_cs.md

 ### User Management
 These next few commands will require some knowledge on what roles `/etc/passwd`, `/etc/shadow` & `/etc/group` play.
-As well as, looking at the three main groups of users, there can be more depending on your system.
+As well as, looking at the three main groups of users and groups, there can be more depending on your system or OS.

-#### Users on Linux
-- Root user &rarr; _The Root User has the Highest priviledges, indicated by the UID of 0.
-There can only be one root user._
-- Standard User &rarr; _Limited Priviledges, Can temporarily gain administrative priviledges._
-- Service User &rarr; _Limited Priviledges, users for specfic tasks, often not needing a GUI, e.g maintaining a Web Server._
-- Groups &rarr; _All users must have a primary group, and can be assigned zero to unlimited additional groups._

 #### /etc/passwd
 Contains basic user account information.